 Everyone deserves to move around in ways that nurture our health, climate and hip-pockets.
-Our governments’ lack of investment in public transport, bike lanes and footpaths means that transport is the fastest-growing source of emissions in Australia and the second-highest source of greenhouse gases.
+Our governments’ lack of investment in public transport, bike lanes and footpaths means that transport is one of the fastest-growing sources of emissions in Australia and the third-highest source of greenhouse gases.
 Any way you look at it, Aussie cars are a major contributor to climate change.

 Cars cause more than 60% of Australia’s transport pollution.
 Due to our lack of transport infrastructure we’re highly reliant on them for getting around.
 In fact, our per capita transport emissions are 45% higher than that of comparable countries.
 Australia also spends more on roads.

 The Climate Council partnered with YouGov to commission the People and Transport National Poll 2022; we asked more than 2100 Aussies what they think about Australian transport.

 The People and Transport National Poll reveals that:

 - Eight in 10 Australians believe governments should invest more in public transport